Anandamath

-Anandamath (আনন্দমঠ Anondomôţh) (lit.
-The Abbey of Bliss) is a Bengali historical novel, written by Bankim Chandra Chattopadhyay and published in 1882.
-It is inspired by and set in the background of the Sannyasi Rebellion and Great Bengal famine of 1770.
+Anandamath (আনন্দমঠ /bn/; lit.
+'The Abbey of Bliss' or 'The Monastery of the Ānandas') is a Bengali Indian-nationalist historical novel, written by Bankim Chandra Chattopadhyay and published in 1882.
+It is inspired by and set in the background of the Sannyasi rebellion and Great Bengal famine of 1770.
 It is considered one of the most important novels in the history of Bengali and Indian literature.

+The novel holds pro-British sentiments, and argues that the British rulers are the savior of India and Indians cannot overcome arrogance without the British rule.
+The novel has been also noted to have included anti-Muslim bias, on which M. R. A. Baig commented; "If the book is anti-Muslim, which it is, it was because the Hindus of that period were anti-Muslim.
+Bankim Chatterji was a novelist; not a propagandist."

-Vande Mataram, "Hail to the Motherland ", first song to represent India as the Motherland was published in this novel.
-Post independence in 1947, it was adopted as the national song of the Republic of India in 1950.
+Vande Mataram (lit.
+'Hail to the Motherland'), the first song to represent India as the Motherland, was published in this novel.
+After India gained independence in 1947, it was adopted as the national song of the Republic of India in 1950.

 Plot summary

 The book is set in the years during the famine in Bengal in 1770 CE.
 It starts with introduction to a couple, Mahendra and Kalyani, who are stuck in their village Padachinha without food and water in a time of famine.
 They decide to leave their village and move to the next closest city where there is a better chance of survival.
-While doing so, the couple become separated and Kalyani has to run through the forest with her infant to avoid getting caught by robbers.
+While doing so, the couple become separated and Kalyani has to run through the forest with her infant to avoid getting caught by cannibals.
 After a long chase, she loses consciousness at the bank of a river.
-A Hindu "Santana" (who were not true sanyasis but common people who took the symbol of sanyasis and left their household so as to rebel against the British East India Company) named Jiban takes the infant to his home, handing her to his sister, while he moves Kalyani to his ashram.
+A Hindu "Santana" (common people who took the symbol of sanyasis and left their homes so as to rebel against the British East India Company) named Jiban takes the infant to his home, handing her to his sister, while he moves Kalyani to his ashram.